Skip to content ↓

 In the tradition of a high quality and broad curriculum, The Oratory maintains a strong enthusiasm for the Classical languages and cultures.

-The provision of Latin and Classical Civilisation at The Oratory gives students the opportunity to explore the influential language and culture of Ancient Rome.
+The provision of Latin and Classical Civilisation at The Oratory gives pupils the opportunity to explore the influential language and culture of Ancient Rome.
 In so doing, they improve a range of skills, such as linguistic competence, appreciation of literature and analysis of a range of historical evidence.

 Learning Latin